Bayesian Image Analysis in Fourier Space: BIFS Modeling Framework

-It is clear that the different torus parameter functions are providing results as expected in terms of focusing in on specific frequency windows.
-However, when mixed with other parameter functions such as the denoising prior useful compromises between the parameter function forms can be achieved.
-The addition of the denoising component in Panels~(g) through~(i) softens the harsh restriction to the specific frequency ranges.
-For example, while in Panel~(d) the reconstruction is highly blurry, the reconstruction of Panel~(g) allows enough higher resolution information to make the image less obviously blurry to view while still enhancing low frequency features.
-For the high range of frequencies of Panel~(f) it is clear that the addition of the denoising component in Panel~(i) is critical to be able to even understand the context of the image.
-The effect of combining the high-frequency selective prior with the denoising prior is to enhance smaller features.
-In particular, notice that this prior is able to identify the small crater that is pointed to by the top arrow in Panel~(i) which is missed by the other priors with less high frequency information.
-Notice also that even though it is observable in panel~(f) it is not easily distinguishable as a different type of object than the white spot at the middle of the dip in the large crater at the bottom indicated by the bottom arrow.
+Posterior reconstructions using the torus parameter functions are providing results as expected in terms of focusing in on specific frequency windows.
+The addition of the denoising component in Panels~(g) through~(i) softens the harsh restriction to the specific frequency ranges via a compromise between priors.
+In particular, for the high range of frequencies of Panel~(f) the addition of the denoising component in Panel~(i) is critical to be able to understand the context of the image.
+Notice we are able to identify the small crater that is pointed to by the top arrow in Panel~(i) which is missed by the other priors that have less high frequency information.
+While the features are observable in panel~(f) they are not easily distinguishable as a specific type of object, e.g., compared to the white spot at the middle of the dip in the large crater indicated by the bottom arrow in Panel~(g).

-Clearly, the design of these parameter functions is critical to the properties of the prior in a similar way to how the clique penalties of Markov random field priors operate.
-However, it is difficult to see how clique functions could be defined to produce priors with the properties of the frequency selective priors or their mixtures with denoising priors.
+Note that it would be prohibitively difficult to define neighborhood structures in MRFs to produce priors with the properties of the frequency band enhancement priors.

 There is clearly considerable potential for designing parameter function / prior combinations for BIFS that can produce a range of image processing characteristics that are not readily achievable with MRF priors.